au2/blue-button-benchmark/README.md

 ```
 Here `update_type` can be `new`, `update`, or `duplicate`.  `new` identifies the original creation of the entry, `update` identifies an update to an existing entry and `duplicate` identifies source that includes the same existing entry.

-# Schemas

-This work looks into various ways to store this information in MongoDB from performance perspective.

 # Use Case

 This work assumes a PHR application.

+# Schemas

+This work looks into various ways to store master health record [data content](#dataContent) in MongoDB from performance perspective.
+This section describes all the schemas that are compared.